Today, I will share three stretches to reduce calf pain and tightness.

 George, you can do stretching and other things to help overcome your calf pain and tightness.

 CLICK HERE to watch the YouTube video.

 I got Donnalee to demonstrate the exercises.

+You can use a 1-foot foam roller to reduce calf pain and tightness.
 Sit on the floor, flexing your right knee.
 Lift your left leg, placing your heel above the foam roller.
-Prop yourself up with your arms, roll through to just below your knees and roll back to calf area.
+Prop yourself up with your arms, roll below your knees, and roll back to the calf area.
 You will probably feel some sensitive areas.

-Foam Rolling Out The Calf
+Foam Rolling Out the Calf

-Rolling Out The Calf With A Ball
+Rolling Out the Calf

-#2- Calf Stretch
+2. Calf Stretch